22 April 2025

 Superannuation funds, including SMSFs, have an obligation to report certain events to the ATO that will impact a member’s transfer balance cap.
 The transfer balance account report (TBAR) is separate to the SMSF annual return.

 All SMSFs must report TBAR transactions on a quarterly basis from 1 July 2023.
-In addition, all TBAR transactions for the period to 30 June 2024 must be reported by 28 October 2024.
+The transaction report must be lodged within 28 days after the end of the quarter in which the event occurred.

 Further help